hashgraph/hedera-json-rpc-relay/tools/wagmi-example/README.md

 5. Write to contract

 ## Generate contract abi, bin
-If you want to compile the contract on your own, be aware of a known issue with the two latest versions of the Solc compiler.
-You should use version solc <= 0.8.24 because the most recent versions of Hedera do not support all the opcodes introduced in the latest releases.

 Using solc from [NPM](https://www.npmjs.com/package/solc)

 1. `solcjs contract/Greeter.sol --optimize --abi --bin -o contract/` or `npm run compile`